nwthomas/Sprint-Challenge-React-Smurfs/Answers.md

 Update - The `.put()` function ends new information in `Axios` to update existing information on the server.

 Delete - The `.delete()` function removes items from the server in `Axios`.

+- Mention three tools we can use to make AJAX requests

+The first tool is one of the CRUD methods I mention in the question above.
+These either create, read/retrieve, update, or delete information.
+The second tool is the `.then()` method that allows us to interpret the successful completion of our `Axios` interaction.
+Finally, the last tool is the `.catch()` method that will handle any errors that we might receive from the server for proglems with our interaction.